-Staff recommends removing this project and proposing a new one, if needed, after Transportation Planning.
+Staff recommends removing this project and proposing new one after Transportation Planning..

 Project Description & Benefit: This project implements recommendations of the 2005 Homer Intersections Planning Study commissioned by the Alaska Department of Transportation and Public Facilities.
 The study analyzed the needs of twelve intersections according to traffic forecasts, intersection safety records, pedestrian concerns and intersection options.
 The benefit of the improvements will be to enhance traffic safety and quality of driving and pedestrian experiences, particularly as the community continues to grow.